nhathadt11/blog/content/posts/virtual-aviation/index.md

 tags: [virtual, aviation]
 ---

-Physical effects such as g-force cannot be experienced at home, but I do during real flights.
+Physical effects such as g-force cannot be experienced at home but during real flights.
 The same thing happens when going upstairs in an elevator: body weight changes and the brain informs me when the change is sudden change during acceleration and deceleration.
-I usually use this signal to detect vertical speed (VS) changes during a real flight.
+This signal can be used to detect vertical speed (VS) changes during a real flight.

 ## Boeing 777F Crosswind landing practice in VVNB
 {{< youtube _pfmjvIxQP0 >}}